CICM/HoaLibrary/Max/Package/HoaLibrary/README.txt

 This version is compatible with Max 6.1 and higher

 Installation:
- - First remove any old version of HoaLibrary (if any).
+ - Firstly, remove any old version of HoaLibrary (if any).
  - To install the HoaLibrary package, simply copy it to your 'packages' folder.
  - To uninstall this package, simply remove it from your 'packages' folder.